Your money-making expert. Financial journalist, TV and radio personality.

 In this article, I’ll explain what an investment strategy is, why it’s important to have one, and some simple steps for you to create your own plan.

-Keep reading for a total explanation or click on a link below to jump straight to a section…
+Keep reading for a full explanation or click on a link below to jump straight to a section…

 This is a blueprint you can use to guide your investing decisions at the beginning and throughout your time as an investor.